Pronunciation of 'Tithonia'

 English (United States)

-A genus of flowering plants in the sunflower family, known for their bright, daisy-like flowers.
+A genus of flowering plants in the sunflower family, known for their bright orange or yellow flowers.

-A genus of flowering plants in the sunflower family, known for their bright, daisy-like flowers.
+A genus of flowering plants in the sunflower family, known for their bright orange or yellow flowers.